- Online Learning

 New free and paid Webinars have been posted online.
 Also be sure to check out our hands-on workshops in Saint Petersburg, Florida.

-- PDF Document Reading and Strategies with JAWS and MAGic, April 23 and 30
+- PDF Document Reading and Strategies with JAWS and MAGic, May 1and 2

 Visit the free Webinar e-Learning page for more information or to register.